nucleus-js/design/README.md

 This will be the command-line args that were passed to the application

+### nucleus.engine

+The name of the JS engine being used.

+### nucleus.versions

+A map of versions of nucleus and it's components.

 ### nucleus.exit(code)

 This allows exiting the process with an optional exit code.
 If this is never called and the main script returns, then the process exits with 0.

-### nucleus.config

-A map of versions of nucleus and it's compiled in bindings.

 ### nucleus.compile(string, path) -> function

 Compile a string into a JavaScript function.

-### nucleus.dofile(path) -> value

-This is basically a combination of `nucleus.readfile` and `nucleus.compile` which then executes the resulting function returning the result.
-It's generally used for bootstrapping an environment or module system.

 ### nucleus.readfile(path) -> data